Testa del Rutor

 Testa del Rutor or Tête du Ruitor (3,486m) is a mountain of the Graian Alps in Aosta Valley, north-western Italy.
 It is the highest summit of the Rutor-Léchaud Group, lying roughly between the Mont Blanc Massif and the Vanoise Massif.
-The huge Glacier del Rutor lies on its slopes.
+The large Rutor Glacier lies on its northern slopes.
 The mountain is rarely climbed except by Italy's mountain troops, the Alpini, who use it for training.